Social Security Administration (SSA) Quarterly Data for

 Data Collection Description

-SSA collects language preference data when members of the public contact us to apply for Social Security benefits and services.
+SSA collects language preference data when members of the public contact us to apply for Social Security and Medicare benefits and services.
 We use our electronic systems to capture this information.
 The Social Security Unified Measurement System (SUMS) provides work measurement data for all workloads processed throughout SSA.
 SUMS Counts Demographics Data (SCDD) is the data source for SSA's LEP reports.
 SCDD is populated by associating the agency's SUMS workload data with demographics data, which is housed in the SUMS client tables and is sourced by the Integrated Client Data Base.
-Demographics data includes spoken language, written language, age range and gender.
+Demographics data includes spoken language, written language, age range, and gender.

 A Federal Fiscal Year (FY) is the 12-month period from October 1st through September 30th.
 Most years our fiscal year workload reports contain 52 weeks since we include only full weeks, rather than cut off in the middle of a week.
 Every few years the reporting period is 53 weeks when we apply the end of week cutoff.

 Reporting quarters are administratively set reporting periods and do not necessarily correspond exactly to calendar months.